 - Understand how to embed innovative learning technologies in practice

-- Cultivate design prototyping skills
+- Cultivate research and design prototyping skills

 - Understand the relationship between social justice, technology and learning

 By the end of the course you will develop: